ath4rvaa/MACD-Trading-Strategy/README.md

 The combination of removing weak signals and using more aggressive MACD parameters (8,21,5) created a more selective yet responsive trading strategy that waits for stronger confirmation before entering positions, leading to improved risk-adjusted returns across all time periods tested.

+Commit 4: switched to Alpaca Trade API for hourly candles, improved performance and more trades

 ## Files Used

 ### data_fetcher.py
-- Fetches historical market data from Yahoo Finance.
-Used AAPL data from 2022-2023 for initial backtesting.
+- Fetches historical market data from Alpaca Trade API (supports hourly, daily, and intraday data).
+Used AAPL data for backtesting with configurable timeframes.
 Data is saved in the ../data folder.

 ### strategy.py